Flyingfish812/p2myth/docs/Ship/Orion.md

 |--|--|--|--|--|--|--|--|--|
 | 55.27 | 24.73 | 244.36 | 60 | 269.09 | 299.64 | 63 | 388.55 | 63 |

+## Comments

+- 圆锥曲线: Behave with courtesy towards Delta Orion, and you can enjoy a lazy life.

 ## Survival

 - Orion is probably one of the easiest defensive ships to use.